foodcoops/foodsoft/README.md

 then visit our [Developing Guidelines](https://github.com/foodcoops/foodsoft/wiki/Developing-Guidelines) page on the wiki.

+### Quickstart

-Or play around directly from your browser via
+Alternatively, you can play around directly from your browser via

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/mob-programming-meetup/foodsoft)

+*Default User/Password:* admin/secret

 Optionally an initial database (here seeded with `small.en`) can be loaded by running